ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

 # vSRX deployment
 {: #vcsvsrx-deployment}

-Deploy the vCenter Server instance before the vSRX edge gateway appliance order is placed.
+Deploy the VMware vCenter Server® instance before the vSRX edge gateway appliance order is placed.

 ## Ordering Juniper gateway devices
 {: #vcsvsrx-deployment-order-gateway}

-The following procedure assumes that you are deploying the IaaS KVM-based Juniper vSRX HA cluster.
-If you want to build your own gateway by using ESXi, then order the No-OS gateway option instead.
+The following procedure assumes that you are deploying the IaaS KVM-based Juniper® vSRX HA cluster.
+If you want to build your own gateway by using VMware ESXi™, then order the No-OS gateway option instead.
 For more information, see [Ordering a Bring Your Own Gateway Appliance](/docs/gateway-appliance?topic=gateway-appliance-order-byoa).

 Open the [IBM Cloud infrastructure customer portal](https://control.softlayer.com), then select **Infrastructure > Network > Gateway Appliances > Create Gateway**.
 * Gateway vendor - Juniper